Employees Starting Work On or After April 1, 2012

 The Department of Human Resources will obtain background checks through a third-party vendor which shall conduct the background checks in accordance with local and federal law, including the Fair Credit Reporting Act, as amended (FCRA).

 Timing and Fees for Background Checks

-It usually takes from 48 to 72 hours from time of request for the Department of Human Resources to receive the completed background check report.
+It usually takes from 3 to 5 business days from time of request for the Department of Human Resources to receive the completed background check report.

 The hiring department will be responsible for fees associated with the background check process.
 The Department of Human Resources will coordinate payment of the vendor’s fees and the billing of departments.